 Think of a classic post-Thanksgiving turkey sandwich with cranberry sauce.
 You can bring back this flavor favorite year-round by creating your own turkey sandwich with frozen raspberries.
 On one side of the sandwich, simply spread thawed and smashed frozen raspberries, and then drizzle with maple syrup for a touch of satisfying sweetness.

 Elevate your grilled cheese sandwich with raspberries!
 It’s sweet, tart, and savory all at the same time.
 It’s perfection.
 Either take our word for it, or make one for yourself!

-Hop on board the “trendy toast” bandwagon and try this elevated version of toast – suitable for breakfast, a snack, or dessert.
-In a medium bowl, combine ricotta cheese, a drizzle of honey, and vanilla – spread evening on the bread and top with a hearty scoop of Razz Crush!
+Hop on board the “trendy toast” bandwagon and try this elevated version of toast – suitable for breakfast, a snack or dessert.
+In a medium bowl, combine ricotta cheese, a drizzle of honey and vanilla.
+Spread evenly on the bread and top with a hearty scoop of Razz Crush!

 Want to make your own creation with some Razz Crush?
 Check out these tips on how to make your lunch more fun for you and the kids this school year!

-- Pick you protein!
+- Pick your protein!
 Whether it is deli meat, nut butter or a cheese, any of these will pair great with Razz Crush.

 - Add Razz Crush to all of these combinations for a refreshing, flavorful, colorful recipe!

 Leftover Razz Crush?
-Stir it in to oatmeal, add a scoop on of yogurt, use as topping on pancakes or waffles, or use as a filling in homemade pies.
+Stir it into oatmeal, add a scoop on top of yogurt, use as topping on pancakes or waffles, or use as a filling in homemade pies.
 You can use Razz Crush for savory applications, too!
 Try it topped on grilled meat or seafood or stirred into sweet and savory salsas.